Brand Names: Talwin NX

 What happens if I miss a dose (Talwin NX)?

 Since naloxone and pentazocine is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 Do not take more than 12 tablets in a 24-hour period.